yxh9876/Xuhang94470/assignment3&4.md

 - Who do you think is the intended audience for this?

-The department in charge of internet crimes.
+"The department in charge of internet crimes."

 - Which one do you prefer?
 Is there anything you would change or do differently?

-If there is some kind of correlation or other relationship, the first design is better.
-Otherwise, the second design is better.
+"If there is some kind of correlation or other relationship, the first design is better.
+Otherwise, the second design is better."
 She said that she definitely prefer the first design.
 The first sketch is good-looking and there is nothing she wanted to add to it.

 ## Second Interviewee
 - Can you tell me what you think this is?